Free granny square crochet market bag pattern

 Whether you use it as a crochet handbag, tote or market bag, your belongings will be safe with this granny square crochet bag pattern!

-With Granny Square day fast approaching, we thought this was the perfect pattern to celebrate the special day.
-You can use it as a crochet market bag, a stylish handbag or maybe even just a bag to keep your crochet projects in.
-Whatever you use it for, this fab design by Debora Bradley is a quick and easy make that you will treasure!
-We’ve also included instructions on how to add an optional fabric lining too!
+With Granny Square Day fast approaching, we thought this was the perfect pattern to celebrate the special day.
+You can use this crochet granny square bag as a crochet shopping bag, a stylish crochet handbag or maybe even just a bag to keep your crochet projects in.
+Whatever you use it for, this fab granny square crochet bag design by Debora Bradley is a quick and easy make that you will treasure!
+We've also included instructions on how to add an optional fabric lining too!

 You will need

 Paintbox Yarns Cotton DK (100% cotton, 50g/155m) -

 - 2 balls of Paper White (401) - alternatively you could use the Vanilla Cream (408) shade is you're not a fan of the paper white.

 1 ball of each

 - Kingfisher Blue (435)